 Avoid Accident 鈥淗ot Spots鈥

-The NHTSA that pedestrian fatalities are linked to specific locations and traffic conditions known as 鈥渉ot spots.鈥 These include roadways with five or more lanes to cross, areas with a speed limit of 30 mph or higher, and locations with traffic volumes exceeding 25,000 vehicles per day.
+The NHTSA reports that pedestrian fatalities are linked to specific locations and traffic conditions known as 鈥渉ot spots.鈥 These include roadways with five or more lanes to cross, areas with a speed limit of 30 mph or higher, and locations with traffic volumes exceeding 25,000 vehicles per day.

 If possible, avoid routes with heavy traffic and higher speed limits, and stick to streets with sidewalks or wide shoulders.